OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 As browser's support multiple tabs you can have multiple web apps running at once.
 For example, to compare a fork or Pull Request.
 They are completely isolated, neatly avoiding the common problem experienced on developer machines of conflicting versions of globally installed tools or dependencies.

 Under the bonnet (hood), I expect a URL simply refers to a text based container configuration resource.
-The StackBlitz code turns that into the fully running app representation.
+The StackBlitz code turns that into the fullstack running app representation.
 This means not only low server costs for StackBitz but also, as static assets, they can be pushed to the edge.
 Thus providing very low latency for an even faster developer experience.

 # Other benefits

 This is much more than ultra cool technology.
-It could have a huge impact on how developers work together.
+And it is definitely that!
+It could have a huge impact on how developers deploy code and work together.

 There are some good security gains too.
 For example, there's less over-the-wire traffic.
 The code also runs in the deliberately secure browser sandbox.
 There's also no public server attack service to secure.
 Currently, WebContainers expose the one port with access limited to the same browser.

 Reliability is boosted by the being able to restart the container and build the stack with a simple browser refresh.
 The lightning fast speed makes this usable.

 I'm convinced part of the reason the web exploded was the ability to "View Source" enabling developers to see how code worked.
 StackBlitz expands this powerful visibility to the server code as well.
 Of course the caveat is that much terrible code can easily get propagated.

+You need to be very careful with your secrets like API tokens.
+Unless you keep them out of the server source you are going to being giving away access if you ever share(d) your StackBlitz URL (as is most likely).
+Keeping them in a local file will work for a single developers but a more secure solution will be needed for teams.

 For educational uses, embedding a URL in a course, blog or even a presentation provides instant access to running code!
 What could be better.